centreon/centreon-documentation/versioned_docs/version-23.10/monitoring/discovery/services-discovery.md

 IFSPEED of the interface and `interfaceid` describes the IFINDEX.

 The discovery plugin should also list (XML output) the available XML attributes using an option.
-The The Centreon Plugins use '--mode=xxx --disco-format'.
+The Centreon Plugins use '--mode=xxx --disco-format'.

 For example: